ScottBurger/steam_data_science/README.md

 ## Example Usage

-This example will give us a dump of all tag data, all playtime percentiles, and a user's engagement score fingerprint for various models.
+This example will generate [a user profile of engagement data based on individual total playtime of apps in minutes](https://svburger.com/2022/01/02/steam-data-science-user-engagement-profiles/).
 It can be extended to multiple users by adding additional steam ids to the list:

 ```
 api_key = '443E...A4B'